Cancer By the Numbers

 37 Number of times I crossed that bridge for medical travel.

-.26 Amount per mile I was allowed to deduct from taxes for my medical travel.
+.26 Amount per mile my family was allowed to deduct for medical travel

-57 Approximate number of long-term side effects from chemo, including sore tendons, short-term memory loss, early menopause, and a tendency to like people a lot more than I used to.
+57 Approximate number of long-term side effects from chemo, including sore tendons, short-term memory loss, early menopause, and a tendency to like people more than I used to

 3 Number of friends who died during my cancer journey, not all from cancer, and not including my mom.